Drunk Driving May Have Contributed to Pedestrian Accident

 The man who died was the father of six children.
 Though unclear it makes sense that he would be financially responsible for the younger kids.
 Accordingly, his death could be more than just emotionally difficult for them.
 It could place a financial strain on his family as well.

 No one is prepared to suddenly lose someone they love in an accident.
 The loss of a loved one due to the actions of another person is that much more frustrating when it could have been prevented if that person would have made different choices.
-While an accident can’t be undone, in some cases a personal injury lawsuit is possible.
-To determine whether this course of action makes sense, it is a good idea to meet with a lawyer.
+While an accident can’t be undone, in some cases a personal injury lawyer can help to determine if filing a lawsuit is possible.
+To determine whether this course of action makes sense, it is a good idea to meet with a car accident lawyer.